Skip to content

 • Cancelation works based on a new run pre-empting existing runs.
 What this means is that if your push policy does not result in any runs being triggered, the cancelation will have no effect.

 • A run can only cancel other runs of the same type.
-For example a proposed run can only cancel other proposed runs, and not tracked runs.
+For example a proposed run can only cancel other proposed runs, not tracked runs.

-Customize VCS Check Messages for Ignored Run Events»
+Customize VCS check messages for Ignored Run eventsยป

-Customize Check Status for Ignored Run Events»
+Customize check status for Ignored Run eventsยป

-Example Policy»
+Example policyยป

-The following Push policy does not trigger any run within Spacelift.
+The following push policy does not trigger any run within Spacelift.
 Using this policy, we can ensure that the status check within our VCS (in this case, GitHub) fails and returns the message "I love bacon."

 1